TickTockBent/ticktockbent/README.md

 ---

-## 🌱 Currently Interested In

-- Zero-inflation token design
-- Developer onboarding flows for L2s
-- Distributed ephemeral storage layers
-- Smart contract automation and observability

----

 ## 🤝 Let's Build

-Open to collaboration, contributions, and high-effort projects that push Web3 infrastructure forward.
+Open to collaboration, contributions, and high-effort projects